Integer Carath\'eodory results with bounded multiplicity

 Observe that the vectors $\by^1,\by^2,\by^3,\by^4$ are contained in the affine hyperplane given by $\lbrace \bx\in\R^4 : (1,1,1,1)\bR^{-1}\bx = 2\rbrace$.
 Hence, each $\by^i$ can not be written as a non-negative integral combination of elements in $\lbrace\br^1,\br^2,\br^3,\br^4,\by^1,\by^2,\by^3,\by^4\rbrace\backslash\lbrace \by^i\rbrace$.
 We conclude that the Hilbert basis of $\pos\bR$ equals $\lbrace\br^1,\br^2,\br^3,\br^4,\by^1,\by^2,\by^3,\by^4\rbrace$.

-We show the theorem by covering the cone $\pos\bR$ with unimodular subcones formed by the Hilbert basis.
-The resulting unimodular covering implies the (ICP) since every integer vector in the cone is contained in an unimodular subcone spanned by the Hilbert basis.
-We proceed as follows: First, we present the construction of the covering in detail.
+We show that $\pos\bR$ has the (ICP) by constructing a unimodular cover $\mathcal{C}$ of $\pos\bR$ using the Hilbert basis of $\pos\bR$.
+The resulting unimodular cover implies the (ICP) since every integer vector in the cone is contained in a unimodular subcone spanned by the Hilbert basis.
+We proceed as follows: First, we present the construction of the cover in detail.
 In this process, it is important that the interiors of the subcones do not intersect.
 For the sake of readability and brevity, we do not formally verify this property.
 This can be done by formulating for each pair of simplicial subcones a linear program with an arbitrary non-zero linear functional, where the constraints are given by the polyhedral description of the two subcones with strict inequalities.
 The resulting linear program will turn out to be infeasible as the intersection of the interiors are empty.
-Alternatively, one can utilize suitable software such as polymake or Sage which is capable of computing the intersection and dimension of polyhedra.
+Alternatively, one can utilize suitable software such as polymake or SageMath that is capable of computing the intersection and dimension of polyhedra.
 Once we have the collection of subcones, we prove that they indeed cover $\pos\bR$ via a volume argument.